nachhu/Mean-Stack-Project/README.md

 # Mean-Stack-Project

 1)Display Information of all Students
-2)Link to fetch information of individual student record.
+2)Fetch information of individual student on click of particular record.